nikhil-ravi/resume-public/README.md

 ## Accessing the Resume

+> [!IMPORTANT]
-The public resume is available in both PDF and DOCX formats for easy accessibility.
-You can find the latest releases [here](https://github.com/nikhil-ravi/resume-public/releases/latest).
-Feel free to download and review the document.
+>  The `resume.md` file in this public repository is provided as a template and is not regularly updated.
+If you are interested in the most recent version of my resume, please refer to the [latest releases](https://github.com/nikhil-ravi/resume-public/releases/latest), where the public resume is available in both PDF and DOCX formats for easy accessibility.
+The releases contain up-to-date information and are intended for accurate representation.

 ## How it Differs from the Private Repository